- Rob Hopkins By

 Electric cars, trains, trams and boats already exist.
 That logically leads to the question: why are we not seeing large electric aircraft?
 And will we see them any time soon?

-- David Korten By
+- By David Korten

 Humanity’s existential crisis can be resolved only when we the people stand united behind a vision of the world we truly want.